Black Hole shadows of $\alpha'$-corrected black holes: Introduction

 The aim of this work is to establish the qualitative features that such terms may imprint on the shadows of rotating black holes.

 It is important to mention that the order of magnitude of $\alpha'$ is expected to be much lower than the values here considered, notwithstanding this paper is devoted to study in a qualitative manner the signals induced by the $\alpha'$-corrections on the black hole images.
-This paper is organized as follows: Section II introduces the theory containing both the metric and the dilaton field, on the string frame, together with the correction up to first order in $\alpha'$.
+The paper is organized as follows: Section II introduces the theory on the string frame.
 It also contains the field equations that a perturbative solution may fulfill, by expanding around a constant dilaton background and an Einstein geometry.
 Section III reviews the construction of the $\alpha'$-corrected, slowly rotating black hole up to $\mathcal{O}(a^3,a^2\alpha,\alpha^2)$, presenting the expressions for the temperature, entropy, angular velocity of the horizon and the first law of black hole thermodynamics.
-Section IV contains the computation of the Petrov type, the location of the event horizon and ergosphere, and an upper bound on $\alpha$ that ensures the spacetime interpretation of the perturbative, rotating solution.
-It also provides a detailed characterization of the geodesics with particular emphasis on the expression for the Innermost Stable Circular Orbits (ISCO) and the photon ring, that are of uttermost importance for the computation of the shadows.
-Section V, introduces the numerical model where the emission of the relativistic accretion disk is treated along the thin-disk, Novikov-Thorne model.
+Section IV contains further properties of the spacetime that are relevant for the construction of the shadows.
+Section V, introduces the numerical model where the emission of the relativistic accretion disk is treated along the Novikov-Thorne model.
 The section also contains a review of the Ray-tracing code.
 Section VI presents the results of the simulations for the black hole shadows, for different values of $\alpha'$, focusing on the signals induced on the diameter, displacement and asymmetry of the images, induced by the stringy corrections.
 Section VII contains conclusion and further comments.